boazsegev/plezi-website/docs/guides/websockets.html.md

 This use-case is so common, that Plezi includes an easy to use Auto-Dispatch feature for the Controller and an Auto-Dispatch Javascript client (PleziClient).

-To learn more about the JSON websocket Auto-Dispatch read the [JSON Websocket Auto-Dispatch guide](json-autodispatch)

 When using the Auto-Dispatch, there is no need to write an `on_message` callback.
 But the controller must set the class variable `@auto_dispatch` to `true`. i.e.:

     class JSONDemo